-12.7 Directory Service
+11.7 Directory Service

-12.7.1 Installation
+11.7.1 Installation

-The installation of more than one Directory Agent (see 10.6, "User Agents (UA)") or Service Agent Server (see 10.7, "Service Agents (SAs)") providing a Directory Service in a management system does not impose a significant burden for management clients and adds to the overall availability.
+The installation of more than one Directory Agent-addressed in 9.6, "User Agents (UA)"-or Service Agent Server-addressed in 9.7, "Service Agents (SAs)"-providing a Directory Service in a management system does not impose a significant burden for management clients and adds to the overall availability.
 Vendors should recommend to administrators of their products that one or more SA Servers or Directory Agents should be deployed in the management system.
 This may also be done for network or system management reasons.

-12.7.2 Uninstallation/Failure
+11.7.2 Uninstallation/Failure

-SLP Clients are defined to handle failure and uninstallation of DAs as per the specification (see Clause 10: Service Discovery).
+SLP Clients are defined to handle failure and uninstallation of DAs as per the specification (see Clause 9: Service Discovery).

-12.8 Issues with Discovery Mechanisms
+11.8 Issues with Discovery Mechanisms

-Experience with existing SMI-S installations has indicated that some sites have policies that can impact the Service Discovery process (see Clause 10: Service Discovery).
+Experience with existing SMI-S installations has indicated that some sites have policies that can impact the Service Discovery process (see Clause 9: Service Discovery).
 This subject will be addressed in greater detail in a future revision of this document, but two specific items of guidance are given here, as follows:

-- a) Where the site policy has caused multicast to be disabled, the DHCP option for SLP defined in IETF RFC 2610 is recommended as an alternate method of locating Service Agent Servers or Directory Agents.
-Also note that the shipping configuration of many network routers has multicast disabled. - b) Where the site policy has caused support for SLP itself to be disabled, an out of band method of providing a list of IP addresses for CIM Servers is recommended, after which the Server profile (see Storage Management Technical Specification, Part 2 Common Profiles, 1.4.0 Rev 6 Clause 41: Server Profile) should be used to obtain the information about Registered Profiles usually retrieved via SLP.
+- Where the site policy has caused multicast to be disabled, the DHCP option for SLP defined in IETF RFC 2610 is recommended as an alternate method of locating Service Agent Servers or Directory Agents.
+Also note that the shipping configuration of many network routers has multicast disabled. - b) Where the site policy has caused support for SLP itself to be disabled, an out of band method of providing a list of IP addresses for CIM Servers is recommended, after which the Server Profile (see Storage Management Technical Specification, Part 2 Common Profiles, 1.5.0 Rev 6 Clause 40: Server Profile) should be used to obtain the information about Registered Profiles usually retrieved via SLP.

-Clause 13: Security
+Clause 12: Security